SiddharthMalhotra/sPCA/spca-mapreduce/README.md

 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
 ```
-Moreover, you will find a .jar file generated under `sPCA/spca-mapreduce/target/mapreducePCA-1.0.jar`.
+Moreover, you will find a .jar file generated under `sPCA/spca-mapreduce/target/mapreducePCA-1.0-job.jar`.
 This jar file will be used to run the example in the following step.

 Input/Output Format
 =====================================
 sPCA accepts the input matrix and writes the output in the Hadoop [SequenceFile](http://hadoop.apache.org/docs/r2.6.0/api/org/apache/hadoop/io/SequenceFile.html) format.

-Running sPCA-spark in the local mode
+Running sPCA-mapreduce in the local mode
 =====================================
 The next step is to run sPCA-mapreduce on a small toy matrix.
 There is an example script located in `sPCA/spca-mapreduce/spca-mapreduce_example.sh`.
 First, you need to set the environment variable `HADOOP_HOME` to the directory where Hadoop is downloaded and installed:
 ```